christophergarthwood/appdevstig_docs/Template_008_DeploymentStandard.md

 5. Ensure proper version of Java is present:

   + `java -version`
-  + If not the correct version (version 8) perform a backup of Java and deploy the new Java with the appropriate instructions.
+  + If not the correct version (version 8) performs a backup of Java and deploys the new Java with the appropriate instructions.

 6. If all tests have passed initiate deployment.